Flag semaphore: Use in popular culture

 The album cover for the Beatles' 1965 album Help! was originally to have portrayed the four band members spelling "help" in semaphore, but the result was deemed aesthetically unpleasing, and their arms were instead positioned in a meaningless but aesthetically pleasing arrangement.

 In the 1960s poet Hannah Weiner composed poems using flag semaphore and the International Code of Signals, including a version of William Shakespeare's Romeo and Juliet titled "R+J." In 1968, these works were performed by off-duty U.S. Coast Guard signalers in Central Park.

 The second episode in the second series of Monty Python's Flying Circus depicted the Emily Brontë novel Wuthering Heights enacted in semaphore.

 The Swallows and Amazons series by Arthur Ransome has the characters using flag semaphore to exchange messages, both live and as concealed messages in drawings (many of which are included in the books as illustrations) with the complete semaphore alphabet included as an illustration in both Winter Holiday and Secret Water.

+The music video for the 2025 song "Static" by Flavor Foley (ft.
+Hatsune Miku) includes a scene where the character's arms spell out "Don't go," adding to the theme of the song.

+The music video for the 2026 song "Signaling" by ABM (AnythingBecomeMoe) and TEKOKITO (ft.
+Hatsune Miku and Kasane Teto) includes multiple discussions in semaphore.